klinecharts/KLineChart/docs/en-US/guide/custom-axis.md

 ```

 ## Usage
-After register completed, you can use the sub item `options.axisOptions.name` in the `options.layout` parameter of the chart api [init(ds, options)](./chart-api#init-ds-options) to specify the coordinate axis, or use the instance api [createIndicator(value, isStack, paneOptions, callback)](./instance-api#createindicator-value-isstack-paneoptions-callback) parameter `paneOptions.axisOptions.name` to specify it.
+After register completed, you can use the sub item `options.axisOptions.name` in the `options.layout` parameter of the chart api [init(ds, options)](./chart-api#init-ds-options) to specify the coordinate axis, or use the instance api [createIndicator(value, isStack, paneOptions, callback)](./instance-api#createindicator-value-isstack-paneoptions-callback) and [setPaneOptions(paneOptions)](./instance-api#setpaneoptions-options) parameter `paneOptions.axisOptions.name` to specify it.

 ### Using init of chart api
 ```typescript